09santi96/09santi96/README.md

 I have a broad understanding of programming logic and an aptitud for learning new programming skills worked on several web development projects, client and server side.

-💬 Ask me about other private projects
+💬 Ask me about other private projects <br>
-😄 Pronouns: Santi
+😄 Pronouns: Santi <br>
-🧑‍🚀 Code by SAMO
+🧑‍🚀 Code by SAMO <br>

-## 📌 Currently working as
+## 📌 Currently working as <br>
-⚡ Full stack developer at Coradir SA.
+⚡ Full stack developer at Coradir SA. <br>
-⚡ My main responsibilities include building new modules and maintaining existing apps.
+⚡ My main responsibilities include building new modules and maintaining existing apps. <br>